 ‘Customer-Centric’ Framework for New Client Onboarding in B2B SaaS

-B2B saas industry struggles from not being able to set the right “customer-centric” framework for their new client onboarding process.
-Numerous industry reports on client churn stats have shown that seeds of a client renewal or saas churn are actually sown during the client onboarding stage in most cases (excluding the cases when churn happens because of external/client org issues).
+The B2B SaaS industry struggles from not being able to set the right 'customer-centric' framework for their new client onboarding process.
+Numerous industry reports on client churn stats have shown that the seeds of a client renewal or saas churn are actually sown during the client onboarding stage in most cases (excluding the cases when churn happens because of external/client org issues).

 Let’s start with the basics first.

 When onboarding a new client, it becomes imperative that your onboarding team makes sure that the customer realizes the value of your product.
-If a customer fails to do so, there are high chances that your new customer onboarding has failed & they will be churning soon.
+If a customer fails to do so, the chances are high that your new customer onboarding has failed and they will be churning soon.

-Based on my experience and conversations with several other SaaS industry leaders, and a focused market survey we had done recently on this topic, I was able to put a pin on this issue.
+Based on my experience and conversations with several other SaaS industry leaders and a focused market survey we had conducted recently on this topic, I was able to put a pin on this issue.

-The challenge starts when some surprises show up further down the customer journey when some team misses addressing a new use case or test scenario (which gets reported as a bug in production later on) or a new feature delivery is delayed (which blocks the client from getting full value as promised by Sales/CS!).
+The challenge starts when some surprises show up further down the customer journey, when some teams miss addressing a new use case or test scenario (which gets reported as a bug in production later on) or a new feature delivery is delayed (which blocks the client from getting full value as promised by Sales/CS!).

-This happens because different functional teams are simply not aware of each client’s each use case (hard to keep track in silos when there are hundreds of clients, and each client has a bunch of use cases across multiple products – so it’s a multi-dimensional problem!) or the teams couldn’t prioritize something appropriately (with so many items/client requests, etc.) as there is no single source of truth!
+This happens because different functional teams are simply not aware of each client’s each use case (it's hard to keep track in silos when there are hundreds of clients, and each client has a bunch of use cases across multiple products, so it’s a multi-dimensional problem!)
+Or the teams couldn’t prioritize something appropriately (with so many items/client requests, etc.) as there is no single source of truth!

 Now that the issues of new client onboarding processes in enterprise SaaS have been established, it is easier to create a framework for New Client Onboarding that is customer-centric in nature.